promisegrid/grid-poc/x/atproto/slides.md

 ### Overview
 - Authentication and Authorization for Constrained Environments (ACE) working group.
-- Exploring CWTs for authorization in IoT scenarios.
+- Exploring [CWTs](https://tools.ietf.org/html/rfc8392) for authorization in IoT scenarios.

----

-## IETF ACE and CWTs for Capability Tokens

-### Key Features
-- Use of CWTs as Proof-of-Possession (PoP) tokens.
 - Flexible representation of capabilities and access rights.
-- Secured using COSE for integrity and optional encryption.
+- Secured using [COSE](https://tools.ietf.org/html/rfc8152) for integrity and optional encryption.

----

-## Addressing Hash Collisions in Decentralized Systems

-### Challenges
-- Hash collisions are a concern, especially for long-term systems.
-- Quantum computing poses potential threats to current cryptographic methods.

----

-## Addressing Hash Collisions in Decentralized Systems

-### Proposed Solutions
-- Multi-hash approach using multiple algorithms simultaneously.
-- Hash agility mechanism for algorithm upgrades.
-- Merkle trees with multiple hash algorithms.
-- Challenge-response verification with metadata CWTs.
-- Post-quantum cryptographic signatures.
-- Distributed consensus for content verification.
-- Regular content validation and migration.

----

-## CWTs in Decentralized Computing Systems

-### Potential Use
-- Could serve as a message format for decentralized systems with message-passing IPC.
-- Offers compact representation and cryptographic protections.

----

-## CWTs in Decentralized Computing Systems

-### Considerations
-- Performance overhead for encoding/decoding and cryptographic operations.
-- Fixed structure might limit flexibility for complex IPC scenarios.
-- Trust model may not align perfectly with all IPC security requirements.

----

-## Conclusion

-CWTs offer a flexible and efficient token format with potential applications in various domains, from IoT authorization to theoretical representations of promises.
-While they present interesting possibilities for decentralized systems and long-term data integrity, careful consideration of performance, security, and interoperability is necessary when implementing CWT-based solutions.
+- If capability tokens are promises, and if CWTs are capability tokens, then CWTs could represent promises.

 ---